Hail Damage Car Repair, Write-Offs, and Replacement Options

 If the hail damage was bad enough that your car is being repaired or is written-off, you’re stuck without a car.
 How do you get around in the meantime?
 Assuming your insurance doesn’t offer car replacement (most don’t) you have a few options, depending on your needs.

-Car share (eg GoGet)
+Car share (like GoGet)

 Yes, we’re biased, but car share is a great option for hail damage car replacement.
 You can book a GoGet by the hour or the day, so you only pay for the hours you actually drive.
 You also get the choice of a dozen different car types, like hatchbacks, SUVs, vans, and People Movers.
 You can use a different car for every trip.

 GoGet suits most round trips, and combined with public transport and taxis or ride share, it offers an easy and cheap alternative to owning a car.
 Tens of thousands of GoGet members don’t own a car at all.
+With cars from $69/day - including fuel - it’s a great way to get around while you are without a car.

 Car rental